FLUID: Training-Free Face De-identification via Latent Identity Substitution: Results

 \paragraph{Identity disentanglement validation.} We assess whether identity-specific directions can be discovered without explicit supervision.
 Our optimization finds latent directions $\Delta h_{\text{id}}$ that successfully increase identity distance while maintaining stable non-identity attributes.
 Figure \ref{fig:metric} illustrates this validation: as editing strength $\lambda$ increases, identity distance (measured by MagFace \cite{meng2021magface}) grows monotonically, while attribute differences (measured by SwinFace \cite{qin2023swinface}) remain consistent.
-This empirical evidence supports our core assumption that identity and semantics can be decoupled through loss-guided optimization. \paragraph{Tangent vs. linear editing.} Why does tangent editing outperform linear editing, and does it generalize?
+This empirical evidence supports our core assumption that identity and semantics can be decoupled through loss-guided optimization.

+\paragraph{Tangent vs. linear editing.} Why does tangent editing outperform linear editing, and does it generalize?
 In high-dimensional latent spaces, linear edits often drift off the data manifold, resulting in degraded outputs.
-Tangent editing, conversely, constrains the edit direction to the local tangent plane of $h$, preserving norm and curvature (as shown in Equations \ref{eq:tangent1} and \ref{eq:tangent2}).
-This geodesic formulation avoids semantic drift, significantly improving attribute preservation, visual quality, and cross-domain generalization, particularly in challenging settings like emotion and pose changes (Table~\ref{tab:comparison}).
+Tangent editing, by contrast, constrains the edit direction to the local tangent plane of $h$, preserving both norm and curvature (as shown in Equations \ref{eq:tangent1} and \ref{eq:tangent2}).
+This geodesic formulation avoids semantic drift, significantly improving attribute preservation, visual quality, and cross-domain generalization, particularly in challenging settings such as emotion and pose changes (Table~\ref{tab:comparison}).